dotnet/docfx/docs/reference/docfx-json-reference.md

 > [!Note]
 > Make sure to specify `"TargetFramework": <one of the frameworks>` in your docfx.json when the project is targeting for multiple platforms.

+> [!Note]
+> When generating metadata from source code files.
+> Supported properties are limited to the following.
+>   - `DefineConstants`
+>   - `AllowUnsafeBlocks`
+> If other properties are specified.
+These properties are ignored silently.

 ### `noRestore`

 Do not run `dotnet restore` before building the projects.